Saphron-Asia/nan.ai-opendata-ocr/README.md

-# nan.ai OCR Open Data
+# Nan.ai OCR Open Data
-NAN.ai OCR open data initiative makes handwritten data publicly available for reuse in training OCR models.
-This dataset is derived from forms submitted via NAN.ai and processed using our OCR ML service (which extracts information from photos of forms captured using readily available mobile devices.
-Extracted, anonymized, and annotated based on forms submitted via NAN.ai, this dataset can be used to train OCR models for your own use case.
+Nan.ai OCR open data initiative makes handwritten data publicly available for reuse in training OCR models.
+This dataset is derived from forms submitted via Nan.ai and processed using our OCR ML service (which extracts information from photos of forms captured using readily available mobile devices.
+Extracted, anonymized, and annotated based on forms submitted via Nan.ai, this dataset can be used to train OCR models for your own use case.

 You can participate by (1) handwritten data or (2) annotating existing datasets.
 We also welcome image processing experts to improve this repository's usability for various use cases.